 Frequently asked questions

-There is no evidence that harm reduction services, such as a CTS, promote drug use.
-These services are mainly used by individuals with a history of drug use.
-Additionally, there is no evidence that CTS sites do not cause relapse (e.g., start using drugs again after a period of abstinence), or prevent people from stopping.
+There is no evidence that harm reduction services promote drug use.
+These services are mainly used by individuals with a history of drug use and those who are the highest risk for overdose.

 To date, research has not looked at the impact of these services on property values.
 However, in Toronto, it was found that supportive housing programs (including those for individuals with substance use issues) did not have an impact on surrounding property values.